-In fall 2013, the Shared Capacities Subcommittee offered a working long list of shared capacities that all New School undergraduates should develop by the time they graduate, regardless of division or program.
+In fall 2013, the Shared Capacities Subcommittee offered a working long list of shared capacities that all New School undergraduates should develop by the time they graduate, regardless of college or program.
 This list was meant to be a catalyst for the university-wide conversation.

 On the basis of the conversations in the fall and formal feedback received over the winter, the Shared Capacities Subcommittee has developed two versions of a shorter list of Shared Capacities.
 The subcommittee is seeking feedback from the New School community and requesting ideas for other versions of shorter lists that use the university's mission and vision statements as context.

 Shorter List Number One

 Experiencing, creating, and interpreting aesthetic and symbolic expression both for its own sake and as a significant tool for facilitating mutual experience and communication; producing and organizing social and cultural life; and developing empathy and curiosity.